Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Discussion

 In this work we have presented the equivariant DeepDFT model which achieves at par or beyond the state of the art prediction accuracy on three widely different datasets including solid, liquid, and gas phases.
 Implementation of the equivariant framework (improvement on the invariant one \cite{jorgensen2020deepdft}) greatly helped in achieving high accuracy, especially in liquid state simulations as it helped learning better representations of inter- and intramolecular structure variations.
-Although the training is done on discrete grid points, the underlying learnt function is fully differentiable and thus can be used for further mathematical derivations, such as visualization of non-covalent interactions using Density Overlap Regions Indicator (DORI) \cite{dori}.
+Although the training is done on discrete grid points, the learnt function is fully differentiable and thus can be used for further mathematical derivations, such as derivative-based visualization of interactions using Interaction Region Indicator (IRI) \cite{iri2021} or Density Overlap Regions Indicator (DORI) \cite{dori}.
 Additionally, the inference mechanism itself is parallelizable and can be distributed to a larger number of GPUs, which makes electron density simulation of millions of atoms feasible.

 Surrogate models for energy and forces have helped perform high accuracy molecular simulations at long length and time scale or conduct high throughput screening at an unprecedented speed in the last few years.
 For functional materials discovery (e.g. battery electrodes, catalysts etc.) combining energy models with DeepDFT will let us model and improve properties where electron transfer redox reactions and charge density are critical for better functionality.
-DeepDFT will let us explore far larger materials phase space than it is currently possible with DFT derived charge densities.
-We have shown one such case of large box NMC cathode material, which would not be possible with DFT simulations.
+Because of the low runtime and linear scaling with system size DeepDFT will let us explore far larger materials phase space than it is currently possible with DFT derived charge densities.

 We foresee high throughput screening and large scale simulations pertaining to redox reactions and charge transfer properties will be tackled with DeepDFT in the near future.